Jamie Waller (entrepreneur)

-Jamie B. Waller is a British businessman.
-He founded the debt collection company, JBW Group, a fintech solutions company, Hito, and later the private equity firm, Firestarters, where he serves as chief executive.
+Jamie B. Waller is an entrepreneur.
+He founded the debt collection and outsourcing company JBW Group; fintech solutions company Hito; the private equity firm Firestarters; and the fintech company Just, where he serves as chair.

 Early life and education

 Waller was born in London's East End.
 He attended Raine's Foundation School, but left with no qualifications.
 He later studied business at Cranfield University, Stanford University, and the London Business School.